-As a regulated profession, all Osteopaths that practice in the UK have to be registered with the General Osteopathic Council a statutory regulated body that ensure high standards of professionalism, are appropriately qualified (a 4-5 year full time degree), undertake a minimum amount of CPD and are insured to practice.
+As a regulated profession, all Osteopaths that practice in the UK have to be registered with the General Osteopathic Council a statutory regulated body that ensures high standards of professionalism, are appropriately qualified (a 4-5 year full-time degree), undertake a minimum amount of CPD and are insured to practice.
 Osteopaths are primary health care practitioners and have attained Allied HealthCare Practitioner (AHP) Status.
 The term Osteopath is a protected Title.

 Osteopathy is increasingly recognised by the allopathic medical profession, with guidance having been given to GP’s with regards to referrals to osteopaths by the General Medical Council, following decisions by the National Institute for Clinical Excellence (NICE).

 *Current as on 4 April 2021

 45 mins: £65 (if more time is required)